Nodes and terminology¶

 Not all Data Port types are compatible and will allow connections, though.
 Pay special attention to colors and icons, as each type has a different representation:

 Connecting is a relatively simple process.
-Just drag an Output Port towards an Input Port.
+Drag an Output Port towards an Input Port.

 Disconnecting takes a bit more practice.
 Disconnecting in Data Ports happens by dragging the Input away, while for Sequence Ports, this happens by dragging the Output away.

-This may seem strange at the beginning, but it happens because Data Ports are 1:N (A single output port can connect to many inputs), while Sequence Ports are N:1 (Many sequence outputs can be connected to a single input).
+This may seem strange at first, but it happens because Data Ports are 1:N (A single output port can connect to many inputs), while Sequence Ports are N:1 (Many sequence outputs can be connected to a single input).

 Connecting to empty space (drag to connect but unpress over empty space) is also context sensitive, it will supply a list of most common operations.
 For sequences, it will be conditional nodes: